A one-year pilot project to explore a new way to offer transit service

 - This is a shared transportation service.
 That means there may be up to five customers in the vehicle at one time, and rides may not be direct because the driver may pick-up/drop-off other customers on the way.

-- When you request a ride, be ready.
-The maximum time the vehicle will wait for you at your requested pick-up location is two minutes.
+- The maximum time the vehicle will wait for you at your requested pick-up location is two minutes.

 Groceries, luggage, bikes and pets